EMoreno65/startup/README.md

  -DB/Login - Input box and submit button for login.
 The painted time slots are what represents the data pulled from the database.

  -WebSocket - The appearance of hihglighted times in the main schedule are represented through the websocket

+ **<u>CSS Deliverable</u>**

+ For this deliverable, I built some style elements into my application using CSS.

+ -Header, Footer, and Main Content Body - I focused on centering these bodies of text and adjusting their margins so they were better spaced and more natural to the user.

+ -Navigation Elements - I changed the background color and bordering colors of various buttons and got rid of bullet points for the four main pages.